 -

 Regularly attend conferences, read journals, and participate in continuing medical education activities to stay updated on the latest advances in ECG interpretation.
-This will ensure that you are providing your patients with the best possible care.
+This will check that you are providing your patients with the best possible care.

 FAQ